yachty66/city_population_simulation/README.md

 # city_population_simulation

+i guess i can just take each age group and in the case i want to do any surveys i can just adjust them

 - [x] attributes i want to take for the population
   - age (per age) - int -
   - sex - int -
   - ancestry - country -
   - Native and Foreign Born - yes/no -
   - median income - int -
-  - education - degree title
+  - education - degree title - ONLY APPLICAPLE FOR POPULATION 25 YEARS AND OLDER
-  - commuting
+  - employment and labor force status - employment rate for population 16 years and over
-  - industry
+  - industry - PART OF THE EMPLOYMENT RATE FROM ABOVE
   - rent - int
   - disability - kind of disability
   - health insurance - yes or no